duyminh1998/funko-price-scraper/README.md

 add support for more stores

+add support for selecting which stores to check pricing

 add support for accessing pricing from older dates

 add support for analysis of price trends in the form of graphs and charts